Businessexcellence/SLA-DASHBOARD/V10_QUICK_REFERENCE.md

 - [ ] Dashboard loads with sample data automatically
 - [ ] TAGGD logo displays in sidebar (not text)
-- [ ] Dark gray/charcoal theme applied throughout
+- [ ] Charcoal gradient applied to sidebar header (logo area only)
-- [ ] Menu items visible with light text on dark sidebar
+- [ ] White sidebar with dark text maintained
 - [ ] PDF export shows all active filters correctly
 - [ ] Not Reported Analysis view displays data
 - [ ] M&M appears at #5 in Top 15 Projects chart